samertm/weather_study/README.md

 ### Further installation steps:

-See these files in the `INSTALLATION_INSTRUCTIONS` directory:
+See these files in the `installation_instructions` directory:

  1. `install_1_dependencies.md`
  1. `install_2_database.md`